 At the end of the 10week exhibition, the sculptures will be sold at auction on 29th September and the small Gorillas will be returned to their respective schools.
 The money raised will go to Wallace and Gromit’s Grand Appeal which raises funds for the Bristol Royal Hospital for Children, and to Bristol Zoo’s gorilla conservation projects.

-Nineteen of the sixty life-size Gorilla sculptures can be seen from the City Sightseeing Bristol tour; download a list of their locations to print out (.pdf 355 KB), and see if you can spot them all!
+Nineteen of the sixty life-size Gorilla sculptures can be seen from the Bristol Insight tour; download a list of their locations to print out (.pdf 355 KB), and see if you can spot them all!